Idiopathic chronic fatigue: Management

 Idiopathic chronic fatigue is typically managed in general medicine rather than by referral to a specialist.
 There is no cure, no approved drug, and treatment options are limited.
 Management may involve a form of counseling, or antidepressant medication, although some patients may prefer herbal or alternative remedies.

 Counseling

 A form of counseling known as cognitive behavioral therapy may help some people manage or cope with idiopathic chronic fatigue.

 Medication

 There are no approved drugs for ICF.

-Anti-depressants
+Antidepressants

-Antidepressants drugs such as tricyclic antidepressants (TCAs) or selective serotonin reuptake inhibitors (SSRIs) may be appropriate.
+Antidepressants drugs such as tricyclic antidepressants (TCAs) or selective serotonin reuptake inhibitors (SSRIs) may be appropriate if symptoms are exacerbated by suspected or diagnosed serotonin related health issues, such as depression.

 Alternative and complementary treatments

 Only limited trials had been conducted for alternative and complementary treatments; there is no clear evidence of these treatments being effective for ICF due to a lack of randomized controlled trials.

 Prognosis

-Over half of patients remain fatigued after one year.
+Between 30% and just under 50% of patients recover within one year.

 Epidemiology

 Fatigue is common in the general population and often caused by overwork, too much activity or a specific illness or disease.
 Around 20% of patients who visit their clinician report fatigue.
-Prolonged fatigue is fatigue that persists for more than a month, and chronic fatigue is fatigue that lasts at least six consecutive months.
+Prolonged fatigue is fatigue that persists for more than a month, and chronic fatigue is fatigue that lasts at least six consecutive months, which may be caused by a physical or psychological illness, or may be idiopathic (no known cause).
+Chronic fatigue with a known cause is twice as common as idiopathic chronic fatigue.

-Idiopathic chronic fatigue affects between 0.62% and 6.42% of patients, with females more likely to be affected than men.
-Age at onset is typically between age 15 and 24, or over 60 years of age.
-A significant number of patients present with idiopathic chronic fatigue as part of a mix of symptoms, while others present with a primary problem of fatigue alone.
+Idiopathic chronic fatigue affects between 2.4% and 6.42% of patients, with females more likely to be affected than men.
+Age at onset is typically over 50 years of age.
+A significant number of patients present with idiopathic chronic fatigue as part of a mix of medically unexplained symptoms, while others present with a primary problem of fatigue alone.